-- Pause- Before reacting, think about the meaning behind the behavior.
+- 1. Pause- Before reacting, think about the meaning behind the behavior.
 Has this behavior occurred before? - 2.
 Ask- Ask yourself, what is the youth trying to communicate through the behavior?
 What do I know about this child that may help me find the reason behind the behavior? - 3.
-Respond Label the child's feelings, validate wants or needs the child is expressing.
+Respond Label the child's feelings and validate the wants or needs the child is expressing.